nanos/FediFetcher/README.md

 ### 2.1) Configure and run the GitHub Action

-To run this script as a GitHub Action:
+To run FediFetcher as a GitHub Action:

 1. Fork this repository
 2. Add your access token: